Skip to content

 intro is an Anchor on the first element.
 Move the first element’s timing and the second follows.
 See Timing and triggers.

-package:fluvie/fluvie.dart is the only Fluvie entry.
-It exports Fluvie’s whole surface, including Image, Animation, Tween, and Clip, which share names with Flutter’s.
+package:fluvie/fluvie.dart is the only authoring entry.
+It exports the surface you type inside a Video, including Image, Animation, Tween, and Clip, which share names with Flutter’s.
+The render pipeline lives on a second barrel, package:fluvie/rendering.dart; see the rendering surface.
 You still import Flutter for the widgets you use, with a hide so Fluvie’s versions win:

 import 'package:fluvie/fluvie.dart';